PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 {: .tablelines}

 ## Develop only
 Sometimes you only need the bare essentials.
-When that's the case, your film will be developed with the utmost care before being sleeved and returned home to you cut or uncut.
+When that's the case, your film will be developed with the utmost care before being sleeved and returned to you cut or uncut.

 | **Film size** | **Color** | **Black + White** |
 | :--- | :---: | :---: |